how Kaluta stands out with remote sensing

 - Illegal activities

 Multispectral (NDVI) and thermal imaging may be arranged with enough lead time

-Many more outcomes are possible, see our brochures:
+Many more outcomes are possible, see our dedicated drone pages:

 mapping and 3D modelling